DataDog/hiring-engineers/answers.md

   Here's a screenshot of the event that it created.
   ![submitted event](https://cloud.githubusercontent.com/assets/12688271/11882944/9f2fbca6-a4dd-11e5-9f5e-18f68cfbe15e.png "I submitted an event via the API!")

-  D. I got en event notification to appear in my email inbox (the one I signed up with).
+  D. I got en event notification to appear in my email inbox since I used the "@" and my email.
   ![and I got an email for the event](https://cloud.githubusercontent.com/assets/12688271/11882947/a31c6f3a-a4dd-11e5-9577-3dbfe913a59c.png "And I got an email for the event!")

 Level 2 - Answers

-  A. I took a very simple web app that I wrote (an online catalog that is editable by users who login with a Google account) and added dogstatd and threadstatd code to collect metrics through the agent.
+  A. I took a very simple web app that I wrote (an online catalog that is editable by users who login with a Google account) and added dogstatd and threadstats code to collect metrics through the agent.
 (See "application.py" in this repo for reference.)
 Some of the relevant lines of code I wrote to do this are as follows:

         from datadog import initialize, threadstats
         from datadog.dogstatsd.base import DogStatsd